Fabrizio-Caruso/CROSS-LIB/README.md

 For more details click on <a href="https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/COMPILERS.md"><b>Compilers</b></a>

-### Tools to generate disk/tape/cartrige images
+### Tools to generate disk/tape/cartridge images
-Very few targets use special tools to generate tape/disk/cartrige images.
+Very few targets use special tools to generate tape/disk/cartridge images.
 Some of these tools are built from source on the fly the first time they are required.
+Most require *gcc* or *g++*.

-In order to generate the disk images for the Apple][ and derivative targets Cross-Lib uses *ac.jar* for which **java** is necessary.
+In order to generate the disk images for the *Apple][* and derivative targets Cross-Lib uses *ac.jar* for which **java** is necessary.

-To generate tape images for the CoCo 1/2 and Dragon 32/64 targets Cross-Lib uses bin2cas.pl for which **perl** is required.
+To generate tape images for the *CoCo 1/2* and *Dragon 32/64* targets Cross-Lib uses bin2cas.pl for which **perl** is required.

 -------------------------------------------